gazebosim/gz-transport/docs/contribute/contribute.rst

 We will use the Gazebo repository as an example, but the step apply equally well to other repositories maintained by OSRF.

-1. Are you sure?
+#.
+Are you sure?
 Has your idea already been done, or maybe someone is already working on it?

   Check the `issue tracker <https://bitbucket.org/ignitionrobotics/ign-transport>`_.

-1. [Fork Ignition Transport](https://bitbucket.org/ignitionrobotics/ign-transport/fork).
+#. `Fork Ignition Transport <https://bitbucket.org/ignitionrobotics/ign-transport/fork>`_.
 This will create your own personal copy of the project.
-All of your development should take place in your fork.
+All of your
+development should take place in your fork.

-1. Work out of a branch:
+#.
+Work out of a branch:

 .. code-block:: bash

         hg branch my_new_branch_name``

-Always work out of a new branch, never off of default.
+Always work out of a new branch, never off of `default`.
 This is a good habit to get in, and will make your life easier.
 If you're solving an issue, make the branch name ``issue_`` followed by the issue number.
 E.g.: ``issue_23``.

-1. Write your code.
+#.
+Write your code.

   This is the fun part.

-1. Write tests.
+#.
+Write tests.

   A pull request will only be accepted if it has tests.
 See the `Test coverage` section below for more information.

-1. Compiler warnings.
+#.
+Compiler warnings.

   Code must have zero compile warnings.
 This currently only applies to Linux.

-1. Style.
+#.
+Style.

   A tool is provided to check for correct style.
 Your code must have no errors after running the following command from the root of the source tree: